superstar54/blase/docs/source/batoms.rst

 The Batoms object
 ===================

-The :class:`Batoms` object is a collection of objects.
+The :class:`Batoms` object is a collection of Batom objects.
 Here is how to define a H2O molecule.

 >>> from ase.build import molecule
 >>> from blase.batoms import Batoms